cristiandatum/Finding-Lane-Lines/README.md

 The video image processing pipeline consists of:

 1. Images from .mp4 video are individually distilled and fed into an image processing pipeline.
+2. Conversion to black & white to facilitate edge detection.
-2. Canny processing of image in color to detect image edges.
+3. Canny processing of image in color to detect image edges.
-3. Gaussian blur to smooth the edges.
+4. Gaussian blur to smooth the edges.
-4. Region of interest limits the area of edges detected in image.
+5. Region of interest limits the area of edges detected in image.
-5. Hough transform weas applied to detect lines within the image.
+6. Hough transform weas applied to detect lines within the image.
 This resulted in multiple lines representing a single curve.
-6. Curve fitting was applied by:
+7. Curve fitting was applied by:
     - Determine which lines generated from Hough algorithm are located in the left or right lane depending on the slope of the line.
     - Determine the median of the slopes.
     - Apply a line with the median of the slope starting from the bottom of the frame until the vanishing point.
-7. The curves are overlayed to the image.
+8. The curves are overlayed to the image.

 ### Results & Discussion
 - Canny algorithm:
-The image processing was done fully in colour without converting to grey scale as is usual prior to applying Canny algorithm.
-This yielded satisfactory results.
+The image processing was done fully in greyscale prior to applying Canny algorithm.
+This yielded better results than when directly applying from colour.
 - Gaussian blur: A smaller kernel size yielded much better results, probably due to processing in color.
 - Region of interest vertices are static and were selected based on the expected vehicle visibility of lanes.
 As the vertices are fixed, this severly limits the range of lane detection.